mai-thao/docker-playground/README.md

 5) Stop and remove the container with the command: `docker compose down`

+### Dockerfile
+A script file that builds a single Docker container image.

+4) Build the Docker image by executing the command: `docker build -t hello-docker .`
+    * The `-t` flag tags the image with the name "hello-docker"
+    * The `.` (dot) tells Docker to look for the Dockerfile in the current directory

+5) Confirm the image was successfully created with the command: `docker images`
+    * Look for the image tagged "hello-docker"
+    * FYI: The image is stored locally on your machine in Docker's internal image storage

+6) Run the Docker container with your new image with: `docker run hello-docker`
+    * You should see the outpupt: `Hello Mai from Dockerfile!`

+7) Stop and remove the container with the command: `docker compose down`

 Other useful docker commands:
 * `docker info` to list useful info like the numbers of running, paused, stopped containers and images